CORDYCEPS Overview Information

 CORDYCEPS Side Effects & Safety

-Cordyceps is POSSIBLY SAFE for most people.
+Cordyceps is POSSIBLY SAFE for most people when taken appropriately by mouth, short-term.

 Moderate Interaction Be cautious with this combination